exercism/elixir/CONTRIBUTING.md

 - Each problem should have a test suite, an example solution, and a template file for the real implementation.
 Read about [the anatomy of practice exercises](https://github.com/exercism/docs/blob/main/building/tracks/practice-exercises.md) or [the anatomy of concept exercises](https://github.com/exercism/docs/blob/main/building/tracks/concept-exercises.md), depending on to which type of exercise you want to contribute.

 - For practice exercises, `instructions.md` come from the [problem specifications](https://github.com/exercism/problem-specifications) repository.
 They cannot be changed without updating them in that repository first.
-If Elixir-specific changes are necessary, than can be appended to the instructions by creating a `instructions.append.md` file.
+If Elixir-specific changes are necessary, they can be appended to the instructions by creating a `instructions.append.md` file.

 - For practice exercises, use typespecs in the example and template files as described [here](https://elixir-lang.org/getting-started/typespecs-and-behaviours.html).